Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/03/learning-in-lockdown.md

 Virtual Coffee Breaks : Launched on 26 March for casual discussions.

 Lecturers can also share good ideas on Twitter using the hashtag #ETHZonline.

-Departmental educational developers, LET support services and the LET advisory team are all good points of contact.
-More about LET